silcnitc/expl-docs/docs/gdb.md

 **print** - you can use this to print the value of the variables at that point.

-In the above image we can see that the command layout next gave us the graphical user interface which allows us to see the code segment currently executing while debugging.
+In the above image we can see that the command layout src gave us the graphical user interface which allows us to see the code segment currently executing while debugging.

 The break statement helped us to reach the interested target function, so that from there we can proceed step by step exploring the contents.